 Figure from USGS Circular 1187: “Surviving a Tsunami—Lessons from Chile, Hawaii, and Japan”: An earthquake along a subduction zone happens when the leading edge of the overriding plate breaks free and springs seaward, raising the sea floor and the water above it.
 This uplift starts a tsunami.
 Meanwhile, the bulge behind the leading edge collapses, thinning the plate and lowering coastal areas.

 In this web page, we will focus mainly on the historic information (1).
-The National Geophysical Data Center (part of NOAA), maintains a worldwide catalog of historic tsunamis.
+The National Centers for Environmental Information (part of NOAA), maintains a worldwide catalog of historic tsunamis.
 This catalog includes two types of measurements: runup observations from eyewitness accounts and wave height readings from tide gauge stations, most often located in harbors.
 In scientific terms, runup refers to the vertical height a wave reaches above a reference sea level as it washes ashore.
 Wave height is the vertical measurement of the wave before it reaches shore.
 Inundation distance is the horizontal distance a tsunami reaches landward from the shoreline.
-More information on tsunami measurements can be found at the NGDC Tsunami Introduction Page.
+More information on tsunami measurements can be found at the NCEI Tsunami Data and Information.

 This photo provides a nice east-facing view of the entire bay and its surroundings.
 Cenotaph Island (center of the bay), and La Chaussee Spit (thin strip of land at bay's mouth) are visible.
 The mountains at the head of the bay are part of the Fairweather Range.
 The non-forested areas of land lining the shore of the bay mark the approximate extent of the tsunami's runup.
 Photo courtesy of USC Tsunami Research Center.